Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/06/rethinking-wastewater-management.md

 Elizabeth Tilley understands all too well the importance of decentralised sanitation systems that do not require a water supply.
 Yet, in many regions of the world, fundamentally new concepts are required to make these work.
 Tilley began her research career at Eawag and completed her doctorate as part of the Vuna nutrient recycling project in South Africa, which was led by Udert.
 Today, she is Professor of Global Health Engineering at ETH Zurich, where she and her research group work to devise affordable and socially acceptable solutions for the protection of human health and the environment.

-## Tapping into existing expertise

 Some 2.3 billion people around the world use on-site sanitation systems such as pit latrines.
 These serve as an initial barrier to excreta-related pathogens, but regular emptying of the latrine creates its own set of problems.
 If the sludge is simply dumped into the environment or left untreated, the risk of pathogens spreading – and the potential for outbreaks of diseases such as cholera – is high.

 There is an urgent need for decentralised technologies that are robust, affordable and easy to operate.
 One promising technology is an anaerobic biogas reactor that is essentially a large, rubber balloon.
 This treats the faecal sludge to a certain degree, although not enough to make it safe for disposal.
 On the plus side, however, the process does yield a useful by-product in the form of a methane-rich gas (biogas), which can be used for cooking – just like propane or natural gas.

 Together with Kenyan engineering firm Opero and a Mexican supplier of biogas reactors, Tilley and her team set out to discover if they could use biogas derived from the sludge to fuel a pasteuriser that would then heat the effluent to a temperature sufficiently high to kill all the pathogens.
 The project was funded by ETH for Development.

+## Tapping into existing expertise

 Julia Jäggi, a Master’s degree student in the Department of Mechanical and Process Engineering, spent three months in the Kenyan city of Kisumu, on the shores of Lake Victoria, designing and testing a pasteuriser with the capacity to treat the waste of about 500 people a day.
 “Engineering in the lab is one thing, but this really put our flexibility and creativity to the test!
 Every day was about solving problems on the fly and making the most of the resources we had,” says Jäggi.
 Tilley is confident that their system will soon be ready to deploy and will help prevent infectious diseases.

-## About

 There’s no doubt that water poses one of the biggest challenges of the future.
 Using this resource intelligently and sparingly is essential, both in Switzerland and abroad.“The concepts we developed for poorer countries 15 years ago are becoming increasingly relevant to Switzerland.
 We’re now reaping the rewards of this knowledge,” says Udert.